open-game-system/app-bridge/docs/ARCHITECTURE.md

 3. Event tracking for verifying dispatched events
 4. State reset capabilities for test isolation
 5. Support for testing initialization and error scenarios

+// Add example if any component name issues are found